There are 5 steps to filing for bankruptcy in Ontario

 Despite what some people might think, filing for bankruptcy is not free.
 There is a cost to bankruptcy that is set based on federal regulations.
 How much does bankruptcy cost?
 Well, it depends on your total household income, the number of people in your household, and the equity you hold in non-exempt assets as set out by the government.

 After you file for bankruptcy in Canada, you are allowed to keep a portion of your income each month.
 If you earn over the limit, you are required by law to contribute half of that surplus income to your bankruptcy estate, which is then distributed to your creditors.

 For example, if a family of four brings in a total of $5000 net per month (after tax is paid), their surplus income in 2018 would be $1,002, and so they would owe $501 to their creditors each month.

 *These numbers change annually.
-Please speak to an LIT to get the latest exemption limit.
+Please speak to a LIT to get the latest exemption limit.

 Your Trustee will calculate your surplus income obligation for you.
 A first time bankrupt with a surplus income will make these payments for 21 months.
 A first time bankrupt with no surplus is obligated to pay the Trustee’s fee and will be bankrupt for 9 months.

-As a result of this math being dynamically based on your household income, it is best that you reach out to an LIT to ask all of your questions and look at all available options, because sometimes a consumer proposal will be a better alternative for you.
+As a result of this math being dynamically based on your household income, it is best that you reach out to a LIT to ask all of your questions and look at all available options because sometimes a consumer proposal will be a better alternative for you.